yellowtree/geoip-detect/readme.txt

 == Description ==

-Provide geographic information detected by an IP adress.
+Provides geographic information detected by an IP adress.
 This can be used in themes or other plugins.

-**Features:**
+=Features:=

 * Provides 3 functions:
   * `geoip_detect_get_info_from_ip($ip)`: Lookup Geo-Information of the specified IP